musicantoren/TLV_teleoprate/README.md

 ### sort.py
-Python script for sort and merge data of TLV teleoprate
+Python script for offline processing, sort and merge data from GPS and Mindware of TLV teleoprate experiment.

 **GPS_df("GPS_record.csv"):**
 Gets the GPS record file (csv) of all the day.
 Create CSV file for GPS record with timestamp,named "GPS_data_clock.csv".